weiweitop/documentation/_posts/2018-12-05-validationForTSonPayroll.md

 product: HRW
 layout: default
 description: Request by client to validate missing timesheet data and move payroll processing to In Hold status if so.
-tags: OmniHR July-2019 Payroll-validation Timesheet-data Payroll-management
+tags: HR-Works July-2019 Payroll-validation Timesheet-data Payroll-management
 ---
 <div class="prodSummary">A new validation was added in the payroll processing.
 If daily time sheet of the employees is missing for any day, then the payroll for the employee must be kept on hold.
 </div>